 The computer automatically charges the battery (1) (the battery indicator (2) light flashes in a double blink pattern as the battery charges).
 When the battery is 85% full, the battery indicator light turns off.
-This process takes approximately 2.5 hours if your notebook is on.
-To charge the battery completely, continue charging for an additional hour.

 There are two battery indicator lights on the computer:

-1 🖽 Indicates the status of the battery pack in the battery bay on the left side of the computer.

-2 🖅 Indicates the status of the battery pack in the multi-purpose bay on the right side of the computer.
+- 1 indicates the status of the battery pack in the battery bay on the right side of the computer. - 2 indicates the status of the battery pack in the multi-purpose bay on the left side of the computer.